-- To advise Council regarding the identification of budget request - Provide Council a recommendation regarding the City Manager's recommended budget for content under the purview of their board or commission.

-(d) Operational Issues
+- To advise Council regarding the identification of budget issuesrequest - Provide Council a recommendation regarding the eCity mManager's recommended budget for content under the purview of their board or commission. - (d) Operational Issues

 Upon request by staff, boards and commissions may serve as advisory bodies to staff regarding operational issues.